ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/PFHOP-SSA.md

 length: short

 single: no  #mark yes if an individual NO CAPS
 description: Spearheaded a new approach to cyber-security training for SSA employees.
-The new approach significantly increased employees’ ability to detect and report suspicious emails to protect taxpayer’s sensitive information.
+The new approach significantly increased employees’ ability to detect and report suspicious emails to protect taxpayers' sensitive information.
 #description of why there winning award, in an excel spreadsheet
 category: ssa #reference list of categories
 agency: Social Security Administration #name of agency, capitalize first letter of each name